wp-plugins/bepro-listings/readme.txt

 * Store Finder - List your stores including, location and contact details
 * Directory - Employee, Business, Classifieds, Job Search, Fleet Tracking, Job Board, or any other type of listings site
-* Products & Services - List them yourself or allow your members to list products and/or services
+* Products & Services - List them yourself or allow members to list products and/or services
 * Informational - Tourism, points of interest, and other details best shown via map
 * User Contributions - Using the submission form shortcode, let users contribute blog posts for you to review and publish
-* Gallery website - Artists are using the new listing features to show just the images and videos in listing results.
+* Image website - Artists are using the new features to show just images in listing results.
+* Video Listings - You can setup the plugin to feature videos only (uploaded and linked)
+* Document Gallery - Showcase multiple file types and have them show up in listings
 * Real Estate - Perfect way to showcase, buildings, apartments, hotels, and other locations

 = KEY FEATURES =